interfacevisionblog/interfacevisionblog.github.com/_posts/2013-12-19-design-composition-based-language.md

 Library has a name property which is the name of the library to load.
 In this case, the name property is set to a string primitive type and contains the value "Vision.Console".

-WriteLine has a text property, which is the text to write, and have the value "Hello".
+WriteLine has a text property, which is the text to write, and has the value "Hello".

 ## Parsing Expression Grammar